MD Student Health Services

 Behavioral Health Services

-At NYU Long Island School of Medicine, we provide confidential behavioral health services, including eight free counseling sessions and four medication management services annually.
+At NYU Grossman Long Island School of Medicine, we provide confidential behavioral health services, including eight free counseling sessions and four medication management services annually.

 Our staff of licensed mental health providers are available by appointment, to provide treatment for the following behavioral health conditions: